Icinga/icinga2/doc/6-object-types.md

 The IcingaApplication object is required to start Icinga 2.
 The object name must be `app`.
-If the object configuration is missing Icinga 2 will automatically create an IcingaApplication object.
+If the object configuration is missing, Icinga 2 will automatically create an IcingaApplication object.

 Example: